oghene-ella/Screen_Recording_App/README.md

 ## Usage

 1. Start the server: `npm run dev`

-2. Access the app in your web browser at `http://localhost:5173/`
-3. run - npm run build
+## Extension Usage
+1. Click on the `helpMeout` Button
+2. download the `dist` folder
-4. go to your extension tab on any browser
+3. Go to your extension tab on any browser, Click `manage extension`
-5. click "load unpack", select the dist folder
+4. Click `load unpack`, select the dist folder you just downloaded.
+5. You will see it on your list of extension, Enjoy! 🙂

 ## Contact